welldone-cloud/aws-lint-iam-policies/README.md

 ## Usage

-Make sure you have AWS credentials configured for your targeted environment.
+Make sure you have AWS credentials configured for your target environment.
 This can either be done using [environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) or by specifying a [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) in the optional `--profile` argument.

 * If your are running the script against a single AWS account (`--scope ACCOUNT`), you require at least [these permissions](permissions/scope_account.json).

 * If you are running the script against a set of member accounts of an AWS Organization (`--scope ORGANIZATION`), you must use credentials that belong to the Organizations management account and have at least [these permissions](permissions/scope_organization.json).
 The Organizations member accounts need to have an IAM role configured that can be assumed from the Organizations management account.
 In many cases, there is the default `OrganizationAccountAccessRole` available.
-When assuming the role, the script will automatically drop its permissions to read-only access.
-If you are using a custom role instead of `OrganizationAccountAccessRole`, it requires at least [these permissions](permissions/scope_account.json).
+When assuming the role you specify, the script will automatically drop its permissions to [only those that are required](permissions/scope_account.json).

 By default, all supported policy types and all regions are analyzed in the targeted AWS account(s).
 See the list of supported arguments below, in case you want to reduce coverage.